mpi-sws-rse/ltltalk-backend/flipper-explanations/discussions/Experiment_Tasks.md

 ### Task 2

-Current environment: robot at location [2,4], two triangles, one circle and one square(red, green and yellow) at [4,0], One square and circle at (yellow and blue) at [3,8], four cicles (red,blue and green) at [7,4] and one triangles (red) at [10,8]
+Current environment: robot at location [2,4], two triangles, one circle and one square(red, green and yellow) at [4,0], One square and circle at (yellow and blue) at [3,8], four circles (red,blue and green) at [7,4] and one triangles (red) at [10,8]